ErikDeSmedt/ark/docs/protocol/intro.md

 To keep thing simple we start with an ASP that wants to perform mass pay-out to a group of clients.
 A similar set-up will happen every round.

-On approach is that the ASP could create single transaction which has one taproot-output for each client.
+One approach is that the ASP could create single transaction which has one taproot-output for each client.
 This means that each output adds `43 vbytes` to the transaction size or a cost of `430 sat` assuming `10 sat/vbyte`.